Henry Morgan (merchant): Career

 Under the terms of the business contract, the partnership with Smith ended in 1850.
-Believing he could do better without Smith, Morgan did not renew their partnership and set up Henry Morgan & Company to buy out the business assets.
+Believing that he could do better without Smith, Morgan did not renew their partnership and set up Henry Morgan & Company to buy out the business assets.
 While Smith moved on to Chicago, Illinois, James Morgan emigrated to Montreal to take over his responsibilities in the store.
-Henry Morgan then hired a representative in London where he could choose from a variety of goods available from the many textile importers and manufacturers' representatives.
+Henry Morgan then hired a representative in London, where he could choose from a variety of goods available from the many textile importers and manufacturers' representatives.
 Within a few years, Morgan's was one of the largest stores of its kind in Montreal.

-Morgan traveled to Europe on merchandise buying trips and it was in Paris, France he visited Le Bon Marché, that country's first department store.
-Impressed by what he saw, and aware Americans had begun copying the idea, in 1866 he opened what became the first department store in Canada.
-The business occupied four floors of a new building on St. James Street, carrying a selection of merchandise with a wholesale cost of more than half a million dollars.
-Morgan came up with the idea for window displays, frequently changing the products in order to catch the eye of passers-by.
+Morgan traveled to Europe on merchandise buying trips, and in Paris, France, he visited Le Bon Marché, that country's first department store.
+Impressed by what he saw and aware that Americans had begun copying the idea, he opened in 1866 what became the first department store in Canada.
+The business occupied four floors of a new building on St. James Street and carried a selection of merchandise with a wholesale cost of more than half a million dollars.
+Morgan came up with the idea for window displays and frequently changed the products to catch the eye of passers-by.

 As he approached sixty years of age, two of Morgan's nephews joined the firm.
 Over time, he handed over more and more of the day-to-day management of the business to the younger generation, but in the mid-1880s, Morgan began plans to build a huge new department store.
-He had been part of enormous growth in the Montreal economy, and the expanding city was creeping from its business hub at the waterfront up the hillside to the residential plateau below Mount Royal.
+He had been part of enormous growth in the economy of Montreal, and the expanding city was creeping from its business hub at the waterfront up the hillside to the residential plateau below Mount Royal.
 In 1891, Morgan opened his four-storey department store on Sainte-Catherine Street.
 Others followed, and the area soon became the new centre for retail merchandisers.

-Two years after his new store opened, Morgan died and was buried in the Mount Royal Cemetery in Montreal.
+Two years after his new store had opened, Morgan died and was buried in the Mount Royal Cemetery in Montreal.
 His company continued to prosper well into the second half of the 20th century, and stores were opened in several major cities in Ontario.
 Henry Morgan and Company remained a private family business through four generations until 1960, when it was sold to the Hudson's Bay Company.
 The large store Henry Morgan built on Saint Catherine Street operated under the Morgan name until 1972.
-Today, it remains as one of Montreal's most important shopping venues under the Hudson's Bay brand name.
+It remained as one of Montreal's most important shopping venues under the Hudson's Bay brand name, until its liquidation in April 2025.